krishnaGauss/SaveChat/README.md

 3. **Load the extension**
    - Click "Load unpacked"
-   - Select the `chatkeeper` folder
+   - Select the `SaveChat` folder
    - The extension will appear in your toolbar

-4. **Start using ChatKeeper**
+4. **Start using SaveChat**
    - Navigate to [chat.openai.com](https://chat.openai.com) or [chatgpt.com](https://chatgpt.com)
-   - Click the ChatKeeper icon in your toolbar
+   - Click the SaveChat icon in your toolbar
    - Start saving conversations!

 ## 📖 How to Use

 ### Saving a Conversation
 1. Open any ChatGPT conversation
-2. Click the ChatKeeper extension icon
+2. Click the SaveChat extension icon
 3. Enter a memorable name (or use the suggested one)
 4. Click "Save Current"
 5. ✅ Done!
 Your conversation is saved